wrizw/GDAProject/README.md

 1. **Data Analysis:** Access the R scripts in the [Scripts](Scripts/) directory to review the code used for data cleaning, analysis, and visualization.

 2. **Report:** Check the [Reports](Reports/) directory for a detailed analysis report and insights derived from the project.

+## Key Findings

+- Casual riders tend to have longer average ride lengths compared to members.
+- Weekend rides are longer in duration than rides on weekdays.
+- Cyclistic can consider targeting casual riders for potential membership conversion.

 ## Recommendations